FH-Potsdam/urban-data-vis-cards-website/src/site/curate.md

 <section class="section instructions-section">
 	<div>
 		<h2>5.
 Scale setup</h2>
-		<p>The groups set up the dimension scales for the selected dimensions.
-In this activity setup the scale cards without crosses.
-Put the extremes on each side.
-If you have enough space put the description card of the dimension next to it as backup.</p>
+		<p>Unlike the other activities the scales coming as cards are not being used.
+Instead, the groups only set up the dimension scales for the selected dimensions as reference.
+The scales that will be used for the classification of the visualisations have 5 steps.</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/5-scales.jpg" alt="Introduction of workshop material" />